refuogee/GoogleAPIs/README.md

 This won't work as is because you would need to have all the correct Google access values for your data etc and then I managed the JWT by putting it into a database and checking if it was valid each time, if it wasn't I then created a new one.

 So yeah work in progress but I learnt a fair whack of things doing this.

+One of the interesting things I learnt during this was including PHP files as variables.
+So building one PHP with the intention of it passing down it's data to the next PHP file.